SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSmtpTestResult/GetErrorMessage.md

 # String GetErrorMessage()

-If an error occured, this member will contain a description of the error
+If an error occurred, this member will contain a description of the error

 **Returns:** String